ITenthusiasm/testing-websockets/v2-experimental/README.md

 Note that it is _theoretically_ possible for a WebSocket client to `open` (or `close`) _after_ the returned `Promise` is created but _before_ the corresponding event handler is registered.
 In that (rare) scenario, we "recover" from the race condition by `resolv`ing the `Promise` if the client is in the proper `readyState` when the timeout function is executed.

-It's also theoretically possible that a test would want to continue executing even after a call to `client.waitUntil()` times out.
-When that happens, we should unregister our obsolete event handler to avoid wasting resources.
-(Similarly, if somehow the `open`/`close` event handler failed to be called, but the client had the correct `readyState` when the timeout function was executed, then we should unregister our obsolete event handler.)

 **Fourth**: Cleanup.
-If our returned `Promise` resolves, then the timeout function should be cleared.
-If the timeout function is executed, then the unused event handler should be unregistered.
+If our returned `Promise` resolves, then the timeout function is cleared because it is no longer needed.
+If the timeout function is executed, then the unused event handler is unregistered because it is no longer relevant.

 Sidenote: Some of you may have realized that the synchronous check at the beginning of `waitUntil` is _technically_ unnecessary.
 This is because our timeout function can handle scenarios where the client is `OPEN` (or `CLOSED`) before the `handleStateEvent` function is registered.
 However, there are two problems with relying on that assumption: